VladSkrynyk/NeuralNetworkForHandwrittenDigitRecognition/README.md

 # Neural Network For Handwritten Digit Recognition
 neural network for handwritten digit classification using mnist datasets.

-We will also chack accuracy of our modelvia kaggle competition https://www.kaggle.com/competitions/digit-recognizer
+We will also chack accuracy of our model via kaggle competition https://www.kaggle.com/competitions/digit-recognizer